CPAN-Security/security.metacpan.org/docs/cna-faq.md

 The April Task Force is a CPANSec project founded in April 2026 by members of CPANSec and the [Perl Toolchain Community](https://perltoolchainsummit.org/pts2026).

-The aim of the task force is to strengthen the Perl/CPAN CNA by developing and using specialised tools to identify security vulnerabilities in the Perl ecosystem.
+The aim of the task force is to strengthen the Perl/CPAN CNA function by developing and using specialised tools to identify security vulnerabilities in the Perl ecosystem.
 This includes LLM-based security analysis tools.
 When vulnerabilities are found, they are handed to the CPANSec CNA, who will contact authors and encourage them to fix vulnerabilities.